-^{} I have read somewhere a beautiful Persian fable in which a nightingale and a rose are represented as being confined in a cage together, and being dependent upon each other for life.
+\ I have read somewhere a beautiful Persian fable in which a nightingale and a rose are represented as being confined in a cage together, and being dependent upon each other for life.
 The fable is truth symbolized.
 The idea has now become more practical, but not less beautiful.
 In the modern aquarium, or drawing-room fish-pond, we see the world in miniature.
 It is a self-regulating, self-subsisting establishment, and is constructed on the most perfect principles of chemical economy.

-13. What test should be employed before going down in an old well or cellar?
+"Before this truth of compensation between animals and plants was discovered, many attempts were made to keep fish in small glass globes.
+As 13.
+What test should be employed before going down in an old well or cellar ?